 Such a simplistic reduction is only a very crude approximation.
 In reality the reduction should depend on the quarkonia states, due to their different radii, as well as on the momentum transfer, in other words, the wave length of the exchanged gluon.
 This will be explored in an upcoming publication.
 In the present study we assume the same reduction factor for the ground state as well for excited states.
 Since the dissociation temperature of the excited state is close to $T_c$, the reduction of heavy quark scattering does not influence $R_{AA}$ of $\Upsilon(2S)$ (thin blue lines in Fig.~\ref{raa}).

-If heavy quark potential is stronger than free energy, the upper limit of the band will be higher, because bottomonium is formed earlier.
-Then the interaction rate should be even more suppressed to reproduce the experimental data in Fig.~\ref{raa}.
+If the heavy quark potential is stronger than the free energy, the upper limit of the band will be higher, because bottomonium is formed earlier, while the lower limit of the band will stay similar.
+Then, considering the upper limit corresponds to the complete suppression of scattering and the lower limit to no suppression, the interaction rate for the stronger potential should be less suppressed to reproduce the experimental data in Fig.~\ref{raa}.